-Course Title/Code ABSTRACT ALGEBRA (MAH514B)
+Course Title/Code ABSTRACT ALGEBRA (MAH501B)

 Course Type Core (Departmental)

 L-P Structure 4-0

 Credits 4

 Course Objective To familiarize students with the structure theory of groups and module theory.

 Course Outcomes (COs) Mapping

-CO1 To elaborate the algebraic structure with two binary operations such as Ring and Fields.
+CO1 To determine the structure of groups using Direct Products and Sylow's theorem & its applications.
 Skill Development

-CO2 To characterize the polynomials over ring and fields.
+CO2 To ilustrate the significance of composition series and their computation in a given group.
 Skill Development

-СО3 To identify and construct example of modules and their application to finitely generated abelian groups.
+CO3 To identify and construct example of modules and their application to finitely generated abelian groups.
 Skill Development

 CO4 To define and characterize Notherian, Artinian module, and their applications in structure theorem.
 Skill Development

 Prerequisites (if any) N.A